The Common Program of the People's Republic of China 1949-1954

 In May 1950, Qian Junrui argued "The basic principle for altering the curriculum for higher education is the combination of theory and practice.
 For higher educational institutions to correctly serve productive construction the various curricula of the institutions of higher education (such as science, industry, agriculture, finance, economies, etc.) all must be based on the practical needs of economic construction.
 Basic knowledge must be combined with specialized knowledge, the principles of theoretical learning must be combined with practice of production all of which will lead to a gradual improvement in conditions."

-Huang (1991) notices that this feeling of untrust is widespread, not only in the CCP but also within the intelligentsia.
+This feeling of untrust was widespread, not only in the CCP but also within the intelligentsia.
 Moreover, both the conventional scholars and the radical intellectual circles exhibited varying degrees of condescension toward the "peasants in uniform."
 These individuals in uniform were referred to as "Worker-Peasant Cadres",implying that they were amateurs in the realms of science, technology, and education.
 Simultaneously, the established scholars saw themselves as bona fide intellectuals, having completed formal education spanning from primary school to university and having pursued intellectual professions for years.
 They regarded the radical intellectual circles as merely "minor intellectuals",largely due to the fact that many of them hadn't attended university and had made limited contributions to scientific and academic research.
-The CCP demands that the intellectuals admit their personal and political shortcomings and subject themselves to criticism and self-criticism.
-The first group who have to correct their faults are members of the Minzhu Dangpai.
-They have “…to criticise their actions over previous years.
-They had to rid themselves of any desires for independence, “dividing the house,” or “causing contention within the family” (factionalism).
-Failure to involve themselves actively in the rectification process resulted in accusations of “spectatorism” and the political remoulding process was then drawn out even longer.”

 Other bad habits, which are to be changed are: (1) "feudal" mentality reflecting incorrect attitudes of intellectuals toward labor; (2) absence of social consciousness or cooperative spirit ; (3) individualism which opposed group consciousness and socialism; (4) heroism or the demand for personal glory; (5) hedonism; (6) idealism, which opposed Marxist materialism (7) corruption and low morals.